SPALaboratory/SiT-Dataset/detection/FCOS3D/README.md

 ## Preprocess
 ```
-python2 pcd2bin_all_frame_concat    # We upload only pcd file for convenience.
+python2 pcd2bin_all_frame_concat.py    # We upload only pcd file for convenience.
 Therefore, you should convert pcd to bin file with python2 not 3.
-python sit_undistortion_image       # You should also undistort the images.
+python sit_undistortion_image.py       # You should also undistort the images.
-python visualize_3dbox_on_image     # We provide a code of 3d boxes visualization on images.
+python visualize_3dbox_on_image.py     # We provide a code of 3d boxes visualization on images.
 ```